awkto/Kea-GUI-Reservations/QUICKFIX.md

 ## The Issue

-Your KEA server (version 2.2.0) doesn't have the `lease_cmds` hook library loaded, which is required for the GUI to fetch and display DHCP leases via the API.
+Your KEA server (version 2.2.0) needs the `lease_cmds` hook library to view DHCP leases.

+**Note**: The `host_cmds` library (for reservation management) is not installed on your system, but the GUI will use a fallback method to manage reservations via configuration updates.

 ## The Fix